CedricLeon/Setup_Lightning_Hydra_template/README.md

 ## Features to come, @TODO

+- Upgrade and "automatise" the `task_name` parameter generation:
+  - Either by using a specific name parameter in each Config Group option (config file) and `**kwargs` in the corresponding Modules.
-- Redirect logs in a subdirectory specific for each experiment (Not that easy because it's impossible to interpolate in the Default List, see this [stackoverflow](https://stackoverflow.com/questions/67280041/interpolation-in-hydras-defaults-list-cause-and-error))
+  - Or by making it general and global in the "root" config file using Hydra interpolation system.
+Not that easy because it's impossible to interpolate in the Default List, see this [stackoverflow](https://stackoverflow.com/questions/67280041/interpolation-in-hydras-defaults-list-cause-and-error).
 - Add a submitit setup for Terrabyte
+- Increase test coverage, and provide classic examples to test Lightning Datamodule and Modules.

 ## Installation